mwaykole/O/README.md

 # Install RHOAI with Serverless configuration
 rhoshift --rhoai --rhoai-channel=<channel> --rhoai-image=<image> --raw=False --all

-# Install all operators (including Kueue and KEDA)
+# Install all operators (Kueue will be set to Unmanaged in DSC)
 rhoshift --all

 # Create DSC and DSCI with RHOAI operator installation